Link

 Automated google groups management

-Some small subset of google groups is managed with terraform automatically.
+Currently, management of google groups used in Tech is done with metatron using terraform.
 This allows us to ensure that the permissions and memberships are consistent and that there are no manual changes applied to the group settings.

 We use automated google group management for the following use-cases: